emberjs/rfcs/text/0000-deprecate-string-based-actions.md

 ## Motivation

-> In Ember 1.13 we introduced [closure actions](https://github.com/emberjs/rfcs/blob/00ac2685c86f27d41547012903f485a4ef338d27/active/0000-improved-actions.md) have been recommended over string based actions.
+> In Ember 1.13 we introduced [closure actions](https://github.com/emberjs/rfcs/blob/00ac2685c86f27d41547012903f485a4ef338d27/active/0000-improved-actions.md), which have been recommended over string based actions.
 This officially deprecates string based actions in favor of closure actions, which provide many benefits such as

 1. simpler passing through components
 2. less need for an actions hash
 3. ability to return a value
 4. typing in TypeScript
-5. compatible with Glimmer Components
+5. more in line with the Octane programming model

 ## Detailed Design